o-william/four-in-a-row-duels/README.md

 # four-in-a-row-duels
 This is a C++ and PyGame Implementation of the classic "ConnectFour" game.

-It is part of a series of projects which use the duels package developed by Professor Olivier Kermogant https://github.com/oKermorgant/duels
+It is part of a series of projects which use the duels package developed by Professor Olivier Kermogant: https://github.com/oKermorgant/duels

 The duels package uses C++ and Python (PyGame) to create a turn-based game which can be played by multiple "clients".
 These clients are simply C++ programs which are written to "behave" as players playing the game, with an emphasis on AI techniques.